1KR1 Sapsan: Russo-Ukrainian War

 Several large explosions occurred at Saky airbase at Novofedorivka in Russian-occupied Crimea, 220 km from the frontline, on 9 August 2022.
-The cause was unclear, but several media outlets discussed the possibility it was Hrim-2.
+The cause was unclear, but several media outlets discussed the possibility it was a Sapsan missile.

-On May 6, 2023, Russian officials claimed that their air defenses shot down two Hrim-2 missiles over Crimea, without them causing casualties or damage.
-The Institute for the Study of War, a Washington-based think tank, noted that the officials did not specify the Hrim-2's target and that Russian sources amplified footage of alleged Hrim-2 remnants in a field.
+On May 6, 2023, Russian officials claimed that their air defenses shot down two Sapsan missiles over Crimea, without them causing casualties or damage.
+The Institute for the Study of War, a Washington-based think tank, noted that the officials did not specify the Sapsan's target and that Russian sources amplified footage of alleged Sapsan remnants in a field.

-In June 2025, Ukraine claimed to have conducted its first combat test of the Hrim-2, at a range of 300 km.
+In June 2025, Ukraine claimed to have conducted its first combat test of the Sapsan, at a range of 300 km.
 According to the Ukrainian government, the missile has entered serial production.
 The stated range is 300 km, reaching speeds of 5.2 Mach and carrying a 480kg warhead, exceeding the capabilities of the ATACMS ballistic missile and placing it close to those of the 9K720 Iskander.
-It was also disclosed that the Hrim-2 does not have an official name.

-On 14 August 2025, the FSB and Russian Armed Forces claimed to have destroyed Hrim-2 missile production sites, “eliminating both the threat of Ukrainian missile strikes deep inside Russian territory and the 'technical base' for the missile’s production capacity”.
+On 14 August 2025, the FSB and Russian Armed Forces claimed to have destroyed Sapsan missile production sites, “eliminating both the threat of Ukrainian missile strikes deep inside Russian territory and the 'technical base' for the missile’s production capacity”.
+On December 9 of the same year, President Zelenskyy stated that Ukraine was already using domestically produced Sapsan missiles: "Ukraine is already using the Neptune, the long-range Neptune, the Palyanytsya, the Flamingo.
+And also, the Sapsan, I’ll be honest – we’ve begun using it," also adding that "There are many moments when our enemy believes that Neptunes were used.
+And let them keep thinking that".